OratileMOG06/pat2-subtask2/README.md

 ---

 ## **7. Conclusion**
-Morse code remains a vital **fallback communication method** due to its simplicity and reliability.
-Whether used in emergencies, aviation, or amateur radio, its structured system of dots and dashes continues to be relevant even in the digital age.
+Though Morse Code is no longer a primary means of communication, its influence persists in unexpected ways. unlike modern digital systems that rely on vast infrastructure, Morse remains a universal low-tech language- accessible with just a sound, light, or simple tool.

 ### **References**
-1. International Morse Code Standard (ITU-R M.1677-1)
+1. International Maritime Organization(IMO).(1999)
 2. *The Art and Skill of Radio-Telegraphy* (William Pierpont)
 3. *Morse Code: Breaking the Barrier* (Gordon West)
+4. International Telecommunication Union(ITU).(2009)